Next step in the phased re-opening of the Bruce Trail, June 2.

-In those areas where the Trail is open, please hike responsibly.
-Do not travel outside of your community to use the Trail, maintain physical distancing, avoid all waterfalls areas, and always check Trail changes on our website before heading out.
-Visit our website for guidelines on hiking responsibly & safely
+.
+Do not travel outside of your community to use the Trail, maintain physical distancing, and always check Trail changes on our website before heading out.

-Thank you for your patience as we work to safely open the Trail.
+Thank you for your patience as we work with our conservation partners and landowners in re-opening the Bruce Trail.

 CEO, Bruce Trail Conservancy